 Federal and state aid agencies determine which families are eligible for grants based on the information provided in the FAFSA.
 There are four basic types of grants including:

 - Federal Teacher Education Assistance for College and Higher Education (TEACH) Grant

 - Pennsylvania Higher Education Assistance Agency (PHEAA) Grant

-The "basic" need-based federal grant is the Pell Grant.
-In 2013-14 Pell grants will range from $565 to $5,645 (for a full time student) based on the extent of financial need as determined by federal methodology.
+The basic need-based federal grant is the Pell Grant.
+In 2013-14, Pell grants will range from $565 to $5,645 (for a full-time student).
+Grants are based on the extent of financial need as determined by federal guidelines.

-In 2013-14 the Pennsylvania state will range from $500 to $4000, depending on PHEAA-determined need.
+In 2013-14, the Pennsylvania Higher Education Assistance Agency State Grant will range from $500 to $4000, depending on need.
 PHEAA notifies students (who have filed a FAFSA) directly of their eligibility for the grant.
-Students who are taking half or more of their credits on-line during any semester are NOT eligible for the Pennsylvania state grant.
+Students who are taking half or more of their credits online during any semester are not eligible for the grant.